Xi to meet Putin in first trip outside China since COVID began

 XI SUPREME

 Xi is widely expected to break with precedent at a Communist Party congress that starts on Oct.
-16 and secure a third five-year leadership term.
+16 and secure his third five-year leadership term.

 While Xi has met Putin in person 38 times since becoming China’s president in 2013, he has yet to meet Joe Biden in person since the latter became U.S. President in 2021.